TechMission: City Vision University

 Since 2005, City Vision has launched programs in Addiction Counseling, Business, and Christian Ministry, including an MBA, and begun an internship/scholarship program by partnering with North American urban ministries.

 Media coverage and case study

 In 2013, TechMission/City Vision and its founder, Andrew Sears, were covered by a Christianity Today article titled "The Tech Poverty Fighter".
 TechMission was also covered in Religion Today for its involvement in responding to the Boston Marathon Bombing.
 TechMission was also featured in a nonprofit case study by a group of Northeastern University professors published in the Case Research Journal.

-More recently, an article in Forbes online covered how City Vision's partnership with Saylor Academy provides a highly affordable pathway to college.
-Also, Andrew Sears was invited by the Clayton Christensen Institute to write on a standards strategy for stackable global credentials.
+Andrew Sears was invited by the Clayton Christensen Institute to write on a standards strategy for stackable global credentials.
 Finally, in 2018, City Vision University was granted special recognition in the Pioneer Institute's Better Government Competition as an "affordable educational option that offers degrees in Addiction Studies, Non-profit Management, Business, and Urban Missions for low-income individuals who want to help their own impoverished communities."